 I Am Kyrøs EP – Lia Menaker

 Lia is a magnificent singer, songwriter and producer from the land of Philadelphia where it is always sunny or so I have been told.
 Her live streams include a mix of originals and covers as well as brilliant loops and a masterful use of different effects.
-She has also been doing themed streams lately which have most enjoyable to attend.
+She has also been doing themed streams lately which have been most enjoyable to attend.
 She fosters a very calm a relaxed environment that I find to be a magnificent way to de-stress after a long week.

 The sound of her most recent EP is very exploratory and at times almost seems mystical.
 It really transcends musical genres.
 Listening to this album was a rather existential experience for me.
 It had me thinking about my life and specifically this past few years of it which has been full of examining my inner self and figuring out first-hand what it truly means to be me.
 I cannot say I know a whole lot more what that means than I did years ago when I began doing this but I will share briefly some things I have learned along the way.
 During my initial listen I felt these tracks emanated a very metaphysical and reflective tone.
 The Latin word introspicere essentially means to look inward; this is where the word introspection is derived.
 Looking inward is certainly what these tracks had me doing as I listened.
-This is something I have been doing for a while now it as if turning thirty was an impetus for much more frequent self-reflection.
+This is something I have been doing for a while now its as if turning thirty was an impetus for much more frequent self-reflection.
 I have thought about what it really means to be me; if ever asked to describe myself and my motivations what would I actually say?

 What are the things which make me feel significant and more often insignificant.
 It is a journey to iron out your sense of identity and it is most assuredly feels like an uphill slope which I am still traversing.
 The lyric “I am stranger in my own skin…” really struck an emotional chord.
 There has been many times on my current introspective journey where I would have used that line to describe my current feelings.
-All My Life also hit like a brick wall speaking of self-doubt and struggling to seize the opportunities that life through my way; people are always telling you to live up to your potential.
+All My Life also hit like a brick wall speaking of self-doubt and struggling to seize the opportunities that life threw my way; people are always telling you to live up to your potential.
 It was during this song I started thinking about the word kyrøs or kairos one of two Greek words for time; denoting a most precise or opportune moment for action (It was at this point I was glad all my studies of Greek and Latin were paying off 😊).
 During my life I have seized the day many times but have let just as many opportunities slip by.
 I have learned from these experiences either way and don’t look back on anything that I have done with regret.
 This is not because I haven’t made any colossal mistakes or due to the clichéd answer of “they have made me who I am today” but rather I have come to realize that nothing positive comes from regret and I don’t have time for the negative anymore.
 I am closing in on thirty three and in these past three years my perspective on many things has changed drastically and I am sure I will my introspective pilgrimage will continue to grant me new knowledge and perspectives.
 I talked much more about myself than the album itself but this is the place the music took me to and I decided to go with it.

 All the Words I Thought I’d Say EP – Melissa Lamm